Emily was very considerate in revamping plans to suit last minute physical limitations.

 Paul’s team in China planned a 5-6 hour outing in Shanghai for me while I found myself with a day off between business meetings.
 Mathias was an excellent guide and travel companion.
 He showed me aspects of the city that I simply could never access or appreciated the significance of alone.
 For example, he took me into a former single-family home that has been converted into more of a rooming house for multiple families.
 He also helped me understand the real estate pressures and the constant redevelopment of the city.
 It was worth the cost and a hands-down highlight of my trip to China.

-We spent ten days in Singapore and decided to use Paul Bennett’s team for three different walking tours during our stay, which was focused on the WTA tennis tournament.
+We spent ten days in Singapore and decided to use Paul’s team for three different walking tours during our stay, which was focused on the WTA tennis tournament.
 We booked a tour of Kampong Glam with a visit to mosques (3 hrs), Little India, with a visit to temples (2 hrs) – both covered in one day – morning and evening; and Temples Amid Skyscrapers (3 hrs) on a different day, which covered Chinatown and its magnificent temples nestled among the soaring contemporary architecture.
-It was very easy to select the particular tours and specific hours from the Context website and book online, and the travel specialist was very responsive in trying to accommodate changes afterwards based on our intense schedule.
+It was very easy to select the particular tours and specific hours, and the travel specialist was very responsive in trying to accommodate changes afterwards based on our intense schedule.
 The guides arrived before the set time, which was great.
 It’s always a good sign when one does not have to wait around for the guides but they arrive at the same time with your or they are already waiting.
 While we enjoyed Kampong Glam and Little India, we found the tours to be somewhat thin with respect to the details and areas covered.
 Kampong Glam included a short stop at a cemetery, walking by one mosque and spending some time in another; and a visit to the Malay Heritage Centre with historical information by the guide about the history of Singapore and its people.
 Little India included a brief stop at two local markets, to fairly short stops at two temples and a stop for an Indian snack.
 With time left over in both tours before they were supposed to end and the relatively high cost of these private hours, we felt that they were not good value for money. and we were almost ready to cancel the Chinatown tour two days later.
 We are so glad that we didn’t because that hour fully met our expectations.
 The guide was highly engaging, informative, and passionate about Asia – a passion which she imparted with ease while providing a multi-layered, rich tour covering enough temples to leave us feeling satisfied that we have seen a good variety of them, fascinating historical details and of contemporary life, as wells as some personal anecdotes of daily life on an expat in Singapore.
 The tour ended with a look at a giant model of Singapore, which fascinated my husband, showing current and future developments, which our guide Pavla elaborated on.
 We left the tour inspired to explore more of Asia because of the genuine enthusiasm of this guide, which is beyond what we expected, Asia having been a low priority for our travels in the past.
 Paul Bennett’s team was very good in seeking and listening to our feedback.
 We don’t regret booking the tours because we would probably not have gone out on our own, and we would not have learned and seen as much as we did in a short period of time, which was our goal.
 They did enrich our travel experience even if the cost was fairly steep and the first day of touring did not fully measure up to our expectations.
 The tour of Chinatown more than made up for it.

 I can’t say enough great things about Paul’s team.
 They were very knowledgeable about the cities that we were visiting—Budapest and Amsterdam—and steered us towards tours that they thought we would enjoy.
 The guides were extremely knowledgeable about the city and the subject matter.
 I would highly recommend them to anyone traveling to these two cities.
 It was so seamless and easy.
 I trusted them, and they didn’t disappoint.